oscar-bender-stone/honors-thesis/source/foundations.typ

 $PA$ enjoys several properties.

+#theorem [
-*Theorem.* $PA$ _proves the following:_
+$PA$ proves the following:

 - _Every Primitive Recursive Function (PRF) is total._

 - $PA$ _is *only* infinitely axiomatizable._

-Our criterion for why we choose $PA$ is the following.

-*Theorem.* _$PA$ is the smallest theory to prove every Primitive Recursive Function (PRF) is total.
-More precisely, suppose $T'$ is equivalent to a strict subset of $PA$.
-Then $T'$ fails to prove some PRF is total._

-_Remark._ The proof of this theorem is beyond the scope of this thesis.
-Instead, we refer to the standard constructions in the literature.
-Additionally, these proofs can be _astronomically_ large, but the point is to ensure we can discuss _prove_ any PRF is total, which will be key in exploring decompositions.

-One key strength of $PA$ is its ability to encode _any_ Turing machine and, given a trace, verify its correctness.
-This enables encodings of _any_ first-order theory, including $ZFC$.
-However, the only proofs necessary for Welkin are completely contained in $PA$.
+]

+We choose $PA$ as a well-established theorem and a reasonable "minimal" theory.
+This contrasts with $Q$, which is too weak for computability proofs without induction, as well as $ZFC$, which depends on a much larger proof ordinal.
+Striking a balance, namely with the totality of all PRFS, is quntiessential to the guarantees provided by this thesis.
+Seeking more minutely minimal theories, possibly with a "weaker" induction schema, would not be productive.
+Note that any of these proofs can be _astronomically large_, but the point is to work in a theory where they are _possible_.

+Note that from the work of Sergei Artemov, there is a weak form consistency that can be proven in $PA$ _and_ $ZFC$, separately.
+However, $PA$ is needed as a meta-theory to ensure that Welkin is self-contained; see more in Boostrap for details.

 == Explicit Computability